18F/handbook/docs/policies/conduct-behavior.md

 [Return to Table of Contents](#toc)

 ## <a name="outside-activity"></a>Outside Activities
-You may engage in outside employment or personal educational activities during non-working hours, provided that such activities do not interfere with your job performance or constitute a conflict of interest.
+You may engage in outside employment or personal educational activities during non-working hours, provided that such activities do not interfere with your full-time employment or constitute a conflict of interest.

 [Return to Table of Contents](#toc)